rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

 ## Introduction

-Viewer of grid table, to manipulate game object of each cell.
+Viewer of grid table, to manipulate game object of each visible cell.

 - Author: Rex
 - A kind of game object